joeCavZero/iguana-mac-interpreter/README.md

 Here are some key details about the Iguana MAC Interpreter that you should know:

 ### **Stack Size**
 - The interpreter uses a fixed-size stack with a capacity of **32,768 items**.
-This means that the stack can hold up to 32,768 `i16` values at any given time.
+This means that the stack can hold up 32,768 `i16` values at any given time.
 - Exceeding this limit will result in a **stack overflow** or **stack pointer out-of-bounds error**.

 ### **Stack Growth Direction**